Activating Queer History — A Philosophy Rooted in Care, Action, and Cultural Power

 OUR METHODOLOGY

 Our approach is informed by the principles of Active Collections, edited By Elizabeth Wood, Rainey Tisdale, and Trevor Jones, and reimagined through a distinctly Queer lens.
-We believe history does not belong behind glass; it belongs in dialogue—with art, with community, with the movements of today.
+Instead of objects resting in storage, we place them in conversation with contemporary life, community narratives, artistic practice, and social change.